WorldSkills-Asia-2025/cloud-computing/README.md

 - Full content release : C1

 ### Test Project Coverage - Day1
+The coverage of technologies addressed on Day1 is as follows.
+However, for Day2 and Day3, the tasks are based on existing AWS test projects, and the exact technologies used are not clearly known.
+It is understood that most tasks are based on AWS services, although occasionally some open-source tools may also be included.

 - AWS : All services expert AI services.
 - Programming : Implement REST APIs and cloud automation.